benthic-bruvs-field-manual/Benthic-BRUVs-field-manual.github.io/pages/04-field-logistics.md

 8. Once on site, and at the command of the master, experienced personnel or deck hands should physically deploy stereo-BRUV, ropes, and floats clear of the vessel.
 Ropes and floats may need to be streamed in advance if operating in deepwater.
 9. It is important the vessel remains directly over the site whilst deploying.
 In shallow water, it may be necessary to arrest the deployment of the stereo-BRUV above the bottom to ensure it maintains orientation.
 In water depths >30 m and when using ballast, rope drag through the water is often enough to maintain orientation and the system can be left to freefall from the surface.
 10. When the stereo-BRUV lands on the seafloor a waypoint should be taken.
-11. Ensure all field metadata and comments are collected (as in Supp 4).
+11. Ensure all field metadata and comments are collected (as in [Supp.
+4](https://benthic-bruvs-field-manual.github.io/files/Supp.
+4_ Example-Field-and-Labsheet.xlsx)).

 ## Retrieval